Ietu/pirate-perfection/README.md

 # pirate-perfection
-Files of the old Pirate Perfection trainer for PAYDAY 2, fixed the crashing to work in 2023.
+Files of the old Pirate Perfection trainer for PAYDAY 2, fixed the crashing to make it work with the latest update.
+03/2023

 This one is the "Patron" edition with the most features.
 This menu is operate using the function keys, F1 -> keybinds to see all keybinds.